philseeley/ecard/README.md

 # ECard - Electronic Club Membership Cards

 ECards are digitally signed QR Codes for club membership cards.
-Because they are digitally signed, they can be scanned for verification using the ECard Android or iPhone app.
+They are digitally signed, so they can be scanned for verification using the ECard Android or iPhone app.

 ## Generating Public/Private Key Pairs